Learn more about the Master of Science in Public Health Data Science.

 Accreditation: The MS in Public Health Data Science is a graduate program in Temple's College of Public Health, which is accredited by the Council on Education for Public Health (CEPH).

-Job Prospects: Graduates of the MS PHDS program are qualified to work as biostatisticians or data scientists in public health, pharmaceutical and research institutions, as well as many government organizations.
+Job Prospects: Graduates of the MS PHDS program are qualified to work as biostatisticians or data scientists in a wide ranging fields.
+Examples include but not limited to public health, pharmaceutical, insurance and research institutions, university research centers and departments as data analysts, programmers, research associates, statisticians or biostatisticians.
+There are growing number of opportunities exist in local or state Departments of Health, or government organizations such as Centers for Disease Control and Prevention.
 Demand for data scientists with the ability to infer conclusions at the population level and make recommendations for public health and medicine currently exceeds supply by 50-60%.
 Job growth in the discipline is also projected to have a much faster rate of growth than average at 33% annually.

 Non-Matriculated Student Policy: Non-matriculated students are required to speak with an advisor before registering for classes and to obtain the permission of the professor, whether the coursework is taken in the on-campus or online format.
 If accepted to the program, a maximum of three courses (9 credits) may be applied toward the degree program.
 Course selection should be made in consultation with an advisor, and students should be aware that completion of coursework does not ensure admission into the program.